[?] Subscribe To The Bookkeeping Blog

 (click on link for a bit more info)

-Starting May 1, 2010 charge HST on any purchase if the payment is made or becomes due after April 30, 2010 ...
-BUT delivery of the goods or services is made after June 30, 2010.
+Starting May 1, 2010 HST was to be charged on any purchase if the payment was made or became due after April 30, 2010 ...
+BUT delivery of the goods or services was made after June 30, 2010.

-HST does not apply if delivered before July 1 but paid after June 30.
+HST did not apply if delivered before July 1 but paid after June 30.

-Exception - If 90% of services are completed before July 1, 2010, HST is not payable on the 10% of services provided after July 1.
+Exception - If 90% of services are completed before July 1, 2010, HST was not payable on the 10% of services provided after July 1.

 There are some special transitional rules for leases, passenger and freight transportation services, prepaid services like funerals, as well as memberships and admissions ... and real property sales in Ontario and BC.

 One example of special transitional rules Ms. Jacks presented was lease payments.
-Harmonized sales tax will be in effect for leases entered into prior to October 14, 2009.
-That means that payments pertaining to lease intervals made after June 30, 2010 will be charged as follows:
+Harmonized sales tax went into effect for leases entered into prior to October 14, 2009.
+That means that payments pertaining to lease intervals made after June 30, 2010 were charged as follows:

 June 1 - 30 lease interval - No HST charged